githubschool/wtd-hello/_posts/2017-05-12-things-portland.md

 As part of this lesson, we will be doing the following:

+- Communicate our desire to make changes to the project using Issues.
 - Creating a feature branch to add our content to.
 - Making changes to the project files and identifying those changes with commits and well crafted commit messages.
 - Pushing those changes to the classroom repository.
+- Create a Pull Request identifying the changes we want to introduce to the project.
 - Collaborating on the changes we are introducing with other workshop attendees.
 - Merging our content and seeing it published on our website.